 - Cold cuts

 - White meat

-The robe is light yellow with green reflections of medium intensity.
-The disk isbright, limpid and transparent.
+The robe is lemon yellow with light reflections, of good intensity.
+The disk is bright, limpid and transparent.
 The wine shows youth.

 Comments by Pascal Leonetti – January 2019